All Products

 Note

-If the source database account that you use is not created and granted permissions in the ApsaraDB RDS for MySQL console, make sure that the account has the REPLICATION CLIENT, REPLICATION SLAVE, SHOW VIEW, and SELECT permissions.
+If the source database account is not created and granted permissions in the RDS MySQL console, you must ensure that the account has the REPLICATION CLIENT, REPLICATION SLAVE, SHOW VIEW, and SELECT permissions.

 Procedure